Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 We will see in \cref{sec:local-Hamiltonians} how to encode an arbitrary Quantum Turing Machine (QTM) into a translationally-invariant nearest-neighbour Hamiltonian, in such a way that the local Hilbert space dimension is a function only of the alphabet size and number of internal states.
 This will allow us to encode any specific universal (reversible) Turing Machine in a Hamiltonian with fixed local dimension.
 However, to prove undecidability by reduction from the Halting Problem, we will need a way to feed any desired input to this universal TM.

-to this end, the main result of this section is to construct a family of quantum Turing Machines, all of which have the same alphabet size and number of internal states, but whose transition rules vary.
-For any given string, we can choose the transition rules such that the QTM, when started from the empty input, writes out the string to its tape and then halts deterministically.
+To this end, the main result of this section is to construct a family of quantum Turing Machines, all of which have the same alphabet size and number of internal states, but whose transition rules vary.
+For any given $n\in \mathbb{N}$, we can choose the transition rules such that the QTM, when started from a sequence of $N$ ones ($N$ any number larger than the number of bits $|n|$ in the binary representation of $n$) writes out the binary representation of $n$ to its tape and then halts deterministically.

+Given $n$, we recall from \cref{sec:main-results} that $\varphi=\varphi(n)$ is defined as the rational number whose binary fraction expansion contains the digits of $n$ in reverse order after the decimal.\footnote{The fact that the digits are in reverse order is purely for convenience in the exposition -- it is trivial to modify the construction so that they are ordered the other way around.}